Jitamitra Prasad Singh Deo

 Jitamitra Prasad Singh Deo (born 29 August 1946) is an Indian historian and archaeologist.
 He is from Khariar, Nuapada, Odisha, India.
 He is the president of Khariar Sahitya Samiti.
-He is a famous archaeologist and authors of several books on Odisha.
-He has discovered of pre-historic rock art of Yogimath Donger, Ghat Ghumar rock art copper plates, gold coins of Sharabhapuriya dynasty, clay seal, stone seal of Panduvamshi dynasty, Kalachuri coins, terracotas, beads and sculpture of various types.
+He has authored several books on Odisha, and has discovered the pre-historic rock art of Yogimath Donger, Ghat Ghumar rock art copper plates, gold coins of Sharabhapuriya dynasty, clay seal, stone seal of Panduvamshi dynasty, Kalachuri coins, terracottas, beads and sculpture of various types.

 Books

 Following are some of his highly cited books: